-Sr. No. Upon the completion of the course Students will be able to: CO1 Explore the life and health insurance organizations and their office administration.
+Sr. Upon the completion of the course, Students will be able to: No. CO1 Explore the life and health insurance organizations and their office administration.
 CO2 Gain insights about the role of insurance intermediaries in emerging markets.
-CO3 Improve the skills of the students to compute the premium amount and handling claims settlement.
+CO3 Compute the premium amount and handling claims settlement.
 CO4 Develop understanding about pricing of insurance products.

-SEM-5 GROUP-III: COMPUTER APPLICATIONS AND E-BUSINESS BCG-531: COMPUTED BASED ACCOUNTING
+GROUP-III: COMPUTER APPLICATIONS AND E-BUSINESS BCG-531: COMPUTED BASED ACCOUNTING